Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

 The geometric constructions involved in Section~\ref{elem:moves} often require the use of a pole with zero residue.
 Here we give a necessary and sufficient condition for a connected component of stratum to contain a surface with a pole of a given order with zero residue.

-The following lemma lists some well known cases when a pole necessarily have a nonzero residue. \begin{lemma} Let $\omega$ be a meromorphic one-form on a closed Riemann surface $S$ and $P$ be a (non-simple) pole.
+The following lemma lists some well known cases where all poles necessarily have non-zero residues. \begin{lemma} Let $\omega$ be a meromorphic one-form on a closed Riemann surface $S$ and $P$ be a (non-simple) pole.
 Then, $P$ has necessarily nonzero residue in the following two cases. \begin{itemize} \item $S=\mathbb{CP}^1$ and $\omega$ has exactly two poles and a zero. \item There exists exactly one other pole, which is simple. \end{itemize}